Flexible enough to keep up with changes that happen in your life.

 If you’re an employee, and have been a member of KiwiSaver for 12 months, you can take a break from contributing to your AMP KiwiSaver Scheme account.
 You could either take:

 • a ‘savings suspension’ – if you’ve been a member for 12 months or more

 • an ‘early savings suspension’ – If you’ve been a member for less than 12 months, and are experiencing financial difficulty

 It’s important to note that if you do stop contributing you may miss out on benefits such as employer contributions and Government contributions.
 To find out more or apply for a ‘savings suspension’, you can contact Inland Revenue on 0800 549 472.

-- five years after you first joined a KiwiSaver scheme or, if you transferred to KiwiSaver from a complying superannuation fund, five years after you joined that fund.
+- 5 years after you first joined KiwiSaver (or a complying superannuation fund if you transferred to KiwiSaver from one); or

 KiwiSaver is designed to help you save for retirement.
 However, in some situations you may be able to withdraw funds from your AMP KiwiSaver Scheme account before your qualifying date.
 If you meet the criteria, this might apply to you in the case of: